1799 Viero / Sandi Map of Venice and its Lagoon

 This map was produced at a fraught moment in Venice's history.
 After having existed as a republic for over a millennium, the city was occupied by Napoleon's army and then placed under Austrian rule as part of a peace deal at the end of the War of the First Coalition (1792 - 1797).
 The emphasis on the history of the city and lagoon can be seen as a subtle act of resistance against this new political reality.
 The dedication of the map to Pietro Grimani, a popular and learned Doge of Venice in the mid-18th century, was also likely an attempt to reinforce civic pride.

 Austrian control of Venice was never solidly secured.
-The city was reconquered by Napoleon in 1805 before going back to Austria as the Kingdom of Lombardy-Venitia at the end of the Napoleonic Wars.
-Though the Austrian Empire was cosmopolitan in nature and staffed the local bureaucracy with Italians, the arrangement was never popular and became less so as Italian nationalism grew throughout the 19th century.
-Resistance came to the fore during the Revolutions of 1848, when a republic was briefly (re)established.
-Though that movement was crushed, the city was at the center of the Third Italian War of Independence in 1866, after which it joined the Kingdom of Italy.
+The city was reconquered by Napoleon in 1805 before being returned to Austria as the Kingdom of Lombardy-Venitia at the end of the Napoleonic Wars.
+Though the Austrian Empire was cosmopolitan and staffed the local bureaucracy with Italians, the arrangement was never popular and became less so as Italian nationalism grew throughout the 19th century.
+Resistance came to the fore during the Revolutions of 1848 when a republican government was briefly (re)established.
+Though that movement was crushed, the city was at the center of the Third Italian War of Independence (1866), after which it joined the Kingdom of Italy.

 Publication History and Census

-This map was drawn by Alvise Grandis, engraved by Antonion Sandi, and published by Teodoro Viero in Venice in September 1799.
-It is worth noting that in the same year Sandi also published, with Francesco Tironi, a set of 24 views of the Venetian Lagoon.
-The present map is listed in more than thirty OCLC entries due to inconsistent cataloging, the existence of a later (1820) edition, and digital scans of both editions.
-Allowing that Italian libraries are not necessarily well integrated with the OCLC, a physical copy of this map looks to be held by about a dozen institutions in North America and Europe.
+This map was drawn by Alvise Grandis, engraved by Antonio Sandi, and published by Teodoro Viero in Venice in September 1799.
+It is worth noting that in the same year, Sandi and Francesco Tironi also published a set of 24 views of the Venetian Lagoon.
+The present map is listed in more than 30 OCLC entries due to inconsistent cataloging, the existence of a later (1820) edition, and digital scans of both editions.
+Allowing that most Italian libraries are not integrated with the OCLC, we can confirm that a physical copy of this map is held in about a dozen institutions in North America and Europe.

 CartographerS